Teen & Young Adult Productivity Group

 Where:

-Who: Teens who could use regular co-working sessions, accountability, and support so that they can practice getting important things done.
+Who: Teens and young adults who could use regular co-working sessions, accountability, and support so that they can practice getting important things done.

 When: